angevaldo/superphoenix/README.md

 # superphoenix
-Action mobile game for iOS and Android maded with Solar2D (Corona SDK)
+Action mobile game for iOS and Android build with Lua and Solar2D (Corona SDK)